BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 ![ERD](https://github.com/BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/assets/122045435/7e4ffa06-b93e-49e8-8807-91a844bba80e)

 ### <p align="center">*In this document, we provide explanations and examples for every part of the script.
-For improved organization, we have segmented the functionality related to data insertion into distinct files and provided links to them.*</p>
+For improved organization, we have segmented the functionality related to data insertion into distinct files and provided links to them.
+For the best experience, it's recommended to open these links in a new tab by right-clicking and selecting 'Open link in new tab' (or your browser's equivalent option).*</p>

 #### We have used the <ins>SHA-256</ins> hash encription for storing customer users passwords in the database:
 ```plpgsql